dev-xo/remix-auth-totp/README.md

 ## Getting Started

-This Strategy uses a password-less authentication flow based on Email-Code validation.<br />
+This Strategy uses a password-less authentication flow based on email-code validation.<br />

 The user will receive an email with a code that will be used to authenticate itself.
-The code has just a single use and it's valid for a short period of time, which makes it very secure.<br />
+The code has just a single use and it's valid for a short period of time, which makes it secure and reliable.<br />

 Let's see how we can implement this Strategy for our Remix App.

 > **Note**
 > All the code examples are written in TypeScript.
 Feel free to use JavaScript instead and adapt the code to your needs.

-### Install the Package
+### Package

 First things first, we'll need to install the package.